 1. Consider your potential buyer

-3. Fix structural problems
+2. Fix structural problems

 Before you even begin to consider cosmetic improvements make sure you fix any major structural problems.
-Cosmetic solutions can hide problems from potential buyers but are very unlikely to fool a valuer and this may have an impact on your valuation.
+Cosmetic solutions can hide problems from potential buyers but are very unlikely to fool a valuer and this may have a negative impact on your valuation.

-5. Sort cosmetic defects
+4. Sort out any cosmetic defects

 6. Think about getting your loft converted

 It goes without saying that you should consult a builder and/or structural engineer to ensure the loft can be converted and within your budget.
 You will also need to ensure that the works are passed by Building Control or covered by a Building Regulation completion certificate so you have no issues when you come to sell the property.

 7. Add a conservatory